sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-306	Additive Number    		29.5%	Medium
+actually check the string can be partitioned to a fib series. once we determine the first two elements, the whole array is determined. try all combinations, the first can goes to half, second can also go to half. string add.
+->>

 <<-161.
 One Edit Distance
 insert exactly one char into s and get t. del exactly one char from s and get t.